-The Writing Center is operating remotely for the remainder of the Spring 2020 semester.
-You can access Writing Center services here: https://moodle.berkshirecc.edu/course/view.php?id=14906
+The Writing Center is closed for the summer, but you can access Writing Center tools and resources here: https://moodle.berkshirecc.edu/course/view.php?id=14906

 The Writing Center is free to all BCC students, and is staffed by trained writing consultants ready to help you with papers and any other writing, for any class, at any stage of the writing process.

 The Writing Center provides appointments and drop-in hours.
 Stop by to find out what we’re all about, have a coffee, meet our writing consultants, or work on a paper.

 You can bring any piece of writing: term paper, lab report, English paper, application or scholarship essay, poetry, etc. – at any stage of the writing process: brainstorming, outlining, drafting, revising – for help with understanding the assignment, organization, feedback on a draft, interpreting instructor comments, and more.

 We also have over a dozen free handouts available on everything from drafting a thesis statement to putting your sources in MLA or APA format.